earthai-tech/watex/docs/glossary.rst

         It is basically the resistance per unit volume.
 It is defined as the voltage measured across a unit cube's length (volts per metre, or V/m) divided by the current flowing through the unit cube's cross sectional area (Amps per metre squared, or A/m2).
 This results in units of :math:`\Omega.m^2/m` or :math:`\Omega.m`.
 The greek symbol:math:`\Omega`, is often used to represent resistivity.

+    Society of Exploration Geophysicists
+    SEG
+        SEG is a learned society dedicated to promoting the science and education of exploration geophysics in particular and geophysics in general.
+The Society fosters the expert and ethical practice of geophysics in the exploration and development of natural resources, in characterizing the near-surface, and in mitigating earth hazards.
+See more in `SEG.ORG <https://seg.org/>`__.

     Shape
         The shape parameter is mostly used in the basement medium to depict the better conductive zone